-Poke through that white/brown ring soft spot on base of coconut with knife tip.
+Poke through white/brown ring soft spot on coconut base with knife tip.

-Filter each coconut separately through a fine mesh strainer into a pint-sized Mason jar with a funnel on top.
-This way you can make sure the “water” isn’t old (pink, sour, thick, cloudy).
-Once you know it’s good, pour into a small pot.
-If this step is skipped, you risk contaminating perfectly good coconut water with a bad coconut.
+Filter each coconut through fine mesh strainer into pint-size Mason jar with funnel in top.
+Do 1 coconut at a time to be sure “water” isn’t old (pink, sour, thick, cloudy).
+Pour into small pot.
+If step is skipped, the risk of contaminating good coconut water with bad coconut water increases.

-Heat gently in a pot over low heat until 92°F. Overheating will destroy enzymes, vitamins, and flora (START HERE IF USING BOTTLED COCONUT WATER).
+Heat gently in pot over low heat until 92°F. Overheating destroys enzymes, vitamins, and flora (START HERE IF USING BOTTLED COCONUT WATER).

-Pour warm coconut water into a quart-sized Mason jar, leaving 1” for expansion
+Pour warm coconut water into quart-size Mason jar, with 1” for expansion

 Screw lid on tightly and shake to dissolve the starter.

 Kefir 30-36 hours at 70-75° F (see below) until foamy, cloudy, light in color.
-If your house is colder, place jars in an insulated cooler or cardboard box with an oven kit, hot water bottle, or heating pad loosely covering top.
+If house is colder, place jars in insulated cooler or cardboard box with oven kit, hot water bottle, or heating pad loosely covering top.

 - Once done, kefir should be slightly cloudy with a foamy top, tart ‘n spritzy taste and gentle hint of coconut.

 - Maintaining a stable temperature during kefiring ensures a successful batch.
-Beneficial flora grow best with a consistent temperature.
-If your home temp is warm by day and cool by night, you risk spoiling a batch.
+Beneficial flora grow best with consistency.
+If home temp is warm by day, cool by night, the risk of spoiling a batch increases.
 In this circumstance, look into purchasing an oven kit to maintain steady temperatures. less reliable, you can also use a hard plastic cooler lined with a seed/heating pad.
 Make sure to place a thermometer inside to keep a consistent temperature – VERY IMPORTANT.
 Also, can use oven with light on/door propped open.
-Keep in mind that if you kefir at a lower temperature than 80-85 degrees it will take 24-48 hours.
-The temperature needs to be well above 75 degrees to get a good kefir.
+Keep in mind that kefiring lower than 80-85 degrees F will take 24-48 hours.
+I find temperature needs to be above 75 degrees to get a good kefir.

 Store kefir in fridge 4-5 days.
 Will last up to 2 weeks, though will be flat by then.
 If goes too long, will turn alcoholic.